MashaDoDang/tetris_app/README.md

 # Tetris Game using Pygame

 This project is a classic Tetris game developed using Pygame.
-The game features essential Tetris mechanics, additional functionalities like energy bars, and a user-friendly interface.
+It features essential Tetris mechanics, additional functionalities like energy bars, and a user-friendly interface.
+This project was created as the final project for the Python Development course at Beetroot Academy in August 2023.

 ## Features